 So yeah, it literally means to pay attention.

 It has been proven that mindful eating can help you with weight loss.

 Mindful eating was also found to be beneficial to control binge eating in a research.

 Don't eat while watching TV or making a presentation.
 Sit down at your dining table, set up the mood and eat slowly.

-Mindful eating needs practice and patience, and in the world full of gadgets, self-control as well; self-control to leave the gadget for 20 minutes to eat.
+Mindful eating needs practice and patience, and in the world full of gadgets, self-control as well.
+Put your damn phone down for 20 minutes and eat with attention!

 9. Know the Difference Between Hunger and Craving

 It is very important to know when you are physically hungry and when it's just your emotions telling you to eat.

 Why is it important?
 Because emotional eating can cause binging.

 Hunger comes from the stomach.
 It's when your stomach feels empty.
 It will intensify over time and it will not go away if you wait for some time or do something else.